Farewell Herr Schwarz: Reception

 In The New York Times, Jeanne Catsoulis suggested that Reuveny's lack of inquisitiveness in some areas was partly to blame for that inconclusiveness, however.
 "The more we learn about Peter," she observed, "the more we wonder why his political affiliations are never explored.
 Was his seeming rejection of Judaism, and forgiveness of his persecutors, a consequence of embracing communism?"
-On the whole, though, she praised the film's "stumbling curiosity and endearing sincerity."Slant Magazines Wes Greene was the least impressed with the film of the 11 reviewers aggregated by Metacritic, giving it only three and a half out of five stars.
+On the whole, though, she praised the film's "stumbling curiosity and endearing sincerity."

+Slant Magazine's Wes Greene was the least impressed with the film of the 11 reviewers aggregated by Metacritic, giving it only three and a half out of five stars.
 He found it strongest on the issues of identity, benefiting from Reuveny's rapport with her subjects.
 But their "anecdotes of near-poetic intuitiveness" were undermined by "a frustratingly conventional approach to narrative and form that threatens to undermine their impact."
 As the focus of the narrative later in the film shifts more to Reuveny herself, Greene complained, "[she] seemingly abandons her attentiveness to the psychological effects of her family's history ...
 [I]n any exploration into the annals of history, the quality of the tour guide makes a greater difference than one may realize."

 The film's domestic release was limited to two theaters, where it ran for a week.
 Total box office grosses were just under $4,500.
 It was released on DVD June 9, 2015.